coulston/Embedded-Systems-Instructor/Manufacturing Files/README.md

 # Ordering Process for Development Boards
-![Image of Embedded Development Board](./img/devBoard.jpg) This file outlines a procedure to order development boards from [PCBWay](https://www.pcbway.com/).
+![Image of Embedded Development Board](./img/devBoard.jpg)

+This file outlines a procedure to order development boards from [PCBWay](https://www.pcbway.com/).
+>[!NOTE]
-[!Note] These instructions referece manufacturer web pages that are not under my control.
-As a result the web interfaces may be modified, changing the look and feel of the interface.
-In this event, you will need to adapt the instructions.
+>These instructions referece manufacturer web pages that are not under my control.
+As a result the web interfaces may be modified changing the look and feel of the interface.
+In this event, you will need to adapt the instructions to the current interface.

 ## Step 1: Verify BOM through Digikey
 You will be providing PCBWay with the bill of materials (BOM) using parts